siderolabs/omni-docs/content/docs/reference/cli.md

 ### Options

 ```
-      --basic-auth string   basic auth credentials
   -h, --help              help for new
       --identity string   identity to use for authentication
       --url string        URL of the server (default "grpc://127.0.0.1:8080")
 ```

 ### Options inherited from parent commands